highruned/proto-game/readme.md

 # Requirements

 Node.js >= 0.4.8 recommended.
-Linux is required for `vendor/protobuf_for_node.node`, otherwise compile it yourself :)
+Linux is required for `protobuf_for_node.node`, otherwise you need to compile it yourself :)
+CoffeeScript >= 1.1.0 recommended.
+You need to install with `npm install coffee-script -g`